A Next Basket Recommendation Reality Check: Datasets and Methods

-\header{Frequency-based baselines} \begin{itemize}[leftmargin=*,nosep] \item \textbf{G-TopFreq} -- uses the $k$ most popular items in the dataset to form the recommended next basket.
-It is widely used in recommendation systems due to its effectiveness and simplicity. \item \textbf{P-TopFreq} -- a personalized TopFreq method that treats the most frequent $k$ items in the users' historical records as the next basket.
-This method only has repeat items in the prediction. \item \textbf{GP-TopFreq} -- a combination of P-TopFreq and G-TopFreq that first uses P-TopFreq to fill the basket, then uses G-TopFeq to fill any remaining slots. \end{itemize}
+\begin{itemize} \item \textbf{G-TopFreq} -- uses the $k$ most popular items in the dataset to form the recommended next basket.
+It is widely used in recommendation systems due to its effectiveness and simplicity. \item \textbf{P-TopFreq} -- a personalized top frequency method that treats the most frequent $k$ items in the users' historical records as the next basket.
+This method only has repeat items in the prediction. \item \textbf{GP-TopFreq} -- a combination of P-TopFreq and G-TopFreq to make full use of the available basket slots. \end{itemize}